redecentralize/alternative-internet/README.md

 * [git-bug](https://github.com/MichaelMure/git-bug) is a distributed, offline-first bug tracker embedded in git.

 * [GitTorrent](http://gittorrent.org/) is a peer-to-peer network of Git repositories being shared over BitTorrent.

-* [Grand Decentral Station](http://decentralize.it) is a concept for a server OS that enables designers and developers to build beautiful and secure self-hosted applications for everyone.

 * [Grimwire](http://blog.grimwire.com/#2013-04-04-grimwire.md) is a browser OS which uses Web Workers for process isolation, and WebRTC for peer-to-peer communication.